-- Understand what is considered to be Company intellectual property and help to safeguard it by using patents, trademarks and copyrights.(consult our Patent Operations Management Principles) - Seek advice and report to your manager or appropriate Intellectual Property staff if you help the Company to develop new concepts, designs or technologies that likely should be protected as intellectual property. - Never disclose any confidential information that may be considered as a trade secret without proper Company authorization and sufficient contractual measures to protect against others who may exploit this information.
+- Understand what is considered to be Company intellectual property and help to safeguard it by using patents, trademarks and copyrights. - Seek advice and report to your manager or appropriate Intellectual Property staff if you help the Company to develop new concepts, designs or technologies that likely should be protected as intellectual property. - Never disclose any confidential information that may be considered as a trade secret without proper Company authorization and sufficient contractual measures to protect against others who may exploit this information.